Abdisamad100/Password-locker/README.md

 Behaviour   Input   Output
-Use your terminal   Type this command in the terminal ./run.py and press enter  The terminal displays a statement Input data to answer the statement asked    Press enter key Some short commands appear Redirects the user on some instructions on how to guide through the application Type any of the short commands of your choice   Follow them through to create an account for instanc
+Use your terminal   Type this command in the terminal ./run.py and press enter  The terminal displays a statement Input data to answer the statement asked    Press enter key Some short commands appear Redirects the user on some instructions on how to guide through the application Type any of the short commands of your choice   Follow them through to create an account for instanc.
 # technologies used:
  Python3.6
 # Author